ChiaraBozz/Mobile-Robotics-Project/README.md

 To end the simulation the play button inside Unity has to be pressed (alternetively Ctrl+P) and type in the terminal window Ctrl+C keys.
 It follows a demostration video.

 ## 8. Render the Behaviour Tree
+You can take a look at the structure of the Behaviour Tree by running:
 ```bash
 ros2 run turtlebot3_HLC_BT turtlebot3_HLC_BT --render
 ```